-During March 2025, Daniel Mortlof developed and enhanced data ingestion and processing features for the SunDevilRocketry/sdec and SunDevilRocketry/Flight-Computer-Firmware repositories.
-He implemented a text-to-CSV data import pathway and a command-line interface for streamlined file conversion, leveraging Python and CSV handling to improve data quality and accessibility.
-Daniel also expanded the parser to support GPS data labeling and dynamic sensor identification, introducing interactive file path input for greater usability.
-In firmware, he added barometric pressure-based launch detection using C, refining threshold logic and error handling.
-His work provided robust, maintainable solutions that accelerated data-driven decision-making and improved launch safety.
+During March 2025, Daniel Mortlof developed robust data ingestion and launch detection features for SunDevilRocketry’s sdec and Flight-Computer-Firmware repositories.
+He implemented a text-to-CSV data import pathway with a command-line interface, leveraging Python and CSV handling to streamline data processing and improve data quality.
+Daniel enhanced GPS data parsing and introduced dynamic sensor labeling, enabling more flexible hardware integration.
+In firmware, he added barometric pressure-based launch detection, refining threshold logic and flag management in C for safer flight operations.
+His work demonstrated depth in embedded systems, error handling, and configuration management, establishing a solid foundation for ongoing feature development and maintenance.

 March 2025 (2025-03) delivered tangible business value through enhanced data ingestion, robust parsing, and reliable launch-detection in firmware.
 The work enabled faster data-to-decision cycles, improved data quality, and safer launch decisions, with a clear path for ongoing feature development and maintenance.